AnnieMonk/BloggingApp/README.md

 * BloggingApp.bak is the database backup in case you wanna install it like that.

-Scaffolding the database:

 ### Prerequisites

 You will need:

-Microsoft SQL Server Management Studio 2019.
+Microsoft SQL Server Management Studio 2019 to run the scripts.

-Visual Studio 2019.
+Visual Studio 2019 to run the application.

 ## Running the tests